1592–1593 London plague: 1592

 London's first cases of plague were noticed in August.
 On 7 September, soldiers marching from England's north to embark on foreign campaigns were rerouted around the city due to concerns about infection, and by the 21st at least 35 parishes were infected with the plague.
 A group transporting the spoils of a Spanish carrack from Dartmouth couldn't get further than Greenwich due to the outbreak in London and news of the plague had spread regionally.
 London's theatres, which had been temporarily closed by city authorities since a riot in June, had their shutdown orders extended to 29 December by the government.
 Members of the aristocratic class sensed danger as the disease continued to spread and fled the city: "The plague is so sore that none of worth stay about these places" remarked one contemporary.
+William Shakespeare, being among the plague refugees at this time, took the time to write his famed sonnets.
 In November, London's College of Physicians convened a meeting to discuss the "insolent and illicit practice" of London's unlicensed medical physicians with the intention to "summon them all" before the college for quackery.
 Queen Elizabeth's royal court also decided not to host the annual Accession Day tilt celebrations for the month due to the possibility of contagion at the royal court.

 Some records of the plague were copied by John Stow during his own research in the 17th century and have survived time despite the original documents being lost.
 Around 2,000 Londoners died of plague between August 1592 and January 1593.
 The Company of Parish Clerks began regularly keeping and publishing records of plague mortality on 21 December 1592.
 Government orders forbidding performances at theatres were again extended, into 1593.